rebeccasc/BIMtoOSM/README.md

 Want to contribute?
 Check the [Contribution guidelines](https://github.com/rebeccasc/BIMtoOSM/blob/master/CONTRIBUTING.md)

 ## Wiki
-For more information about how the parser works check the [wiki](https://github.com/rebeccasc/BIMtoOSM/wiki)!
+For more information about how the parser works or how to handle indoor data in OSM check the [wiki](https://github.com/rebeccasc/BIMtoOSM/wiki)!

 ## Authors
 * Rebecca Schmidt (rebeccasmdt@gmail.com)